Hillcrest Heights, Maryland

 Hillcrest Heights is an unincorporated area and census-designated place (CDP) in Prince George's County, Maryland, United States.
 The population was 15,793 at the 2020 census.
-For mailing address purposes, it is part of the smaller community of Temple Hills and is also near Suitland.
+For mailing address purposes, it is part of the community of Temple Hills and is also near Suitland.

 Geography

 Hillcrest Heights is located at 38°50′18″N 76°57′35″W (38.838212, -76.959795).

 According to the United States Census Bureau, the CDP has a total area of 2.4 sqmi, all land.

 Hillcrest Heights borders the adjacent communities of Marlow Heights, Silver Hill, Suitland, and Glassmanor.

 Hillcrest Heights consists mainly of single-family rambler homes and duplex homes built in the 1950s and 1960s.
 Iverson Mall, a midsize two-level shopping mall which opened in 1967, serves shoppers from Maryland communities as well as from the Anacostia section of Washington.
-Adjacent to the mall is the older Marlow Heights shopping center.
+Adjacent to the mall is the older Marlow Heights Shopping Center.
 Stations of the Metrorail Green Line are nearby.
 Also nearby are the U.S. Census Bureau in Suitland and, farther out, Joint Base Andrews and the Capital Beltway.
 The neighborhood is also convenient to Capitol Hill.